 Mechanics of breathing

 When we inhale the intercostal muscles (between the ribs) and diaphragm contract to expand the chest cavity.
 The diaphragm flattens and moves downwards and the intercostal muscles move the rib cage upwards and out.
-This increase in size decreases the internal air pressure and so air from the outside (at a now higher pressure that inside the thorax) rushes into the lungs to equalise the pressures.
+This increase in size decreases the internal air pressure and so air from the outside (at a now higher pressure than inside the thorax) rushes into the lungs to equalise the pressures.

 When we exhale the diaphragm and intercostal muscles relax and return to their resting positions.
 This reduces the size of the thoracic cavity, thereby increasing the pressure and forcing air out of the lungs.